Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-script-modeling-rest-api/docs/ModelsApi.md

 <a name="getGlobalModelsUsingGET"></a>
 # **getGlobalModelsUsingGET**
-> ListResponseContentModel getGlobalModelsUsingGET(type, includeOrphans, maxItems, skipCount, sort)
+> ListResponseContentOfModel getGlobalModelsUsingGET(type, maxItems, skipCount, sort, includeOrphans)

 List all the models that are not coupled to a project